noahehall/multicloud/aws/services/Storage/storageGateway.md

 ## features

-- Deliver low-latency data access to on-premises applications while leveraging AWS
-- Provide on-premises applications access to cloud-backed storage
+- Provide on-premises applications access to cloud-backed storage, low latency
-- unlimited cloud storage to users and applications without deploying new storage hardware.
+- simplify storage management and reduce costs for key hybrid cloud storage use cases
   - compliance efforts with key capabilities like encryption, audit logging, and write-once, read-many (WORM) storage.
+  - moving backups to the cloud
+  - using on-premises file shares backed by cloud storage
+  - providing low-latency access to locally-cached data in AWS for on-premises applications.

 ### pricing